 1. Stay Informed: Keep up-to-date with the latest scientific findings and policy developments related to ozone layer protection.
 Reputable sources include reports from UNEP, the World Meteorological Organization (WMO), and scientific journals specializing in atmospheric science.
 Understanding the science behind ozone depletion and the progress made in addressing it can empower you to make informed decisions and advocate for continued action.

-For example, regularly check the UNEP's Ozone Secretariat website for updates on the Montreal Protocol and related issues.
+To give you an idea, regularly check the UNEP's Ozone Secretariat website for updates on the Montreal Protocol and related issues.
 Read summaries of scientific assessments on ozone depletion and familiarize yourself with the key findings.
 This will help you understand the current state of the ozone layer and the challenges that remain.

 2. Support Sustainable Consumption: Choose products that are environmentally friendly and do not contain ozone-depleting substances or HFCs.
 Look for labels indicating that products are CFC-free or HFC-free.
 Support companies that are committed to sustainable practices and reducing their environmental footprint.